Grandson of former Va. governor charged with rape of UVa student

 Baril was released on $10,000 bond.

-Baril’s father, who is Richmond attorney Steve Baril, told the court that his son would not have access to drugs or alcohol in his custody, according to the Washington Post.
-He also said that Baril is no longer enrolled at UVa.
+Baril’s father, Richmond attorney Steve Baril, told the court that his son would not have access to drugs or alcohol in his custody, according to the Washington Post.
+He also said that Baril is no longer enrolled at the University of Virginia.

 Baril’s family has a long lineage in state Republican politics and a connection to UVa.
 In 2005, his father lost the Republican nomination for attorney general of Virginia to Robert McDonnell.